Raihan139/Web-Shop/README.md

 ---

 ### Step 38: Configure Cross-Origin Resource Sharing (CORS)
-To allow your frontend application running on S3/CloudFront to safely communicate with this backend API, you must loosen origin execution limits.

 1. Navigate to **Develop** $\rightarrow$ **CORS** and click **Configure**.
 2. Apply the following development settings: